-An applicant or participant who needs to locate child care arrangements in order to participate in work activities should be assigned the task of securing child care as part of his or her participation requirements on the Employability Plan.
+An applicant or participant who needs to secure child care arrangements in order to participate in W-2 activities should be assigned the task of securing child care as part of his or her participation requirements on the Employability Plan (EP).
 The CARES W-2 activity code associated with this activity is Child Care Related Activities (CC).
 See W-2 Activity Code Appendix.